-Name ^{(1) (3)} Option-based awards - Value vested during the year (US\$) (2) Share-based awards - Value vested during the year (US\$) (4) Non-equity incentive plan compensation - Value earned during the year (US\$)
+Name (1) Option-based awards - Value vested during the year (US\$) (2) Share-based awards - Value vested during the year (US\$) (3) Non-equity incentive plan compensation - Value earned during the year (US\$)

-Teresa Conway \$6,701 (6) \$58,227 Nil
+Teresa Conway Nil \$78,628 Nil

-Alan Edwards \$0 \$58,227 Nil
+Alan Edwards Nil \$78,628 Nil

-Allan Moss \$5,584 (5) \$58,227 Nil
+Allan Moss Nil \$78,628 Nil

-Michael Price \$0 \$58,227 Nil
+Michael Price Nil \$78,628 Nil

-Paula Rogers \$6,701 (6) \$58,227 Nil
+Paula Rogers Nil \$78,628 Nil

 - (1) In addition to being a director of the Company, Stephen Scott is a NEO.
-For disclosure regarding Mr. Scott's compensation, please refer to the summary compensation table above. - (2) Value vested during the year is calculated by subtracting the exercise price of the option (being no less than the market price of the Company's common shares on the grant date) from the market price of the Company's common shares on the date the option vested (being the closing price of the Company's common shares on the TSX on the last trading day prior to the vesting date). - (3) 40,000 stock options were granted on November 6, 2023 with an exercise price of C\$1.28. \$0 vested because all the stock options vested in full on the grant date. - (4) DSUs granted on November 6, 2023 vested in full on the grant date.
+For disclosure regarding Mr. Scott's compensation, please refer to the summary compensation table above. - (2) Value vested during the year is calculated by subtracting the exercise price of the option (being no less than the market price of the Company's common shares on the grant date) from the market price of the Company's common shares on the date the option vested (being the closing price of the Company's common shares on the TSX on the last trading day prior to the vesting date). - (3) DSUs granted on November 15, 2024 vested in full on the grant date.
 Value vested during the year is calculated by multiplying the number of DSUs that vested by the market price of the Company's common shares on the date the DSUs vested (being the closing price of the Company's common shares on the TSX on the vesting date).
-The closing price of the Company's common shares on the TSX on November 6, 2023 was C\$1.22.
-The exchange rate used to convert the value vested during the year to US\$ is 1.3619. - (5) 100,000 stock options were granted on April 22, 2022 at an exercise price of C\$1.07.
-50,000 options vested on the grant date, 25,000 options vested on October 22, 2022 and 25,000 options vested on April 22, 2023.
-The closing price of the Company's common shares on the TSX on April 21, 2023 was C\$1.37.
-The conversion rate for the options vested is the average of the rates quoted by the Bank of Canada as its daily average exchange rate of the three months in the quarter in which the options vested.
-The exchange rate used to convert the value vested during the year from C\$ to US\$ is 1.3431. - (6) 100,000 stock options were granted on June 16, 2022 at an exercise price of C\$0.82.50,000 options vested on the grant date, 25,000 options vested on December 16, 2022 and 25,000 options vested on June 16, 2023.
-The closing price of the Company's common shares on the TSX on June 15, 2023 was C\$1.18.
-The conversion rate for the options vested is the average of the rates quoted by the Bank of Canada as its daily average exchange rate of the three months in the quarter in which the options vested.
-The exchange rate used to convert the value vested during the year from C\$ to US\$ is 1.3431.
+The closing price of the Company's common shares on the TSX on November 15, 2024 was C\$2.05.
+The exchange rate used to convert the value vested during the year to US\$ is 1.3990.